-Passes The Club at MCO (Terminal A) – This lounge is available to all travellers no matter what class of service or airline.
+- The Club at MCO (Terminal A) – This lounge is available to all travellers no matter what class of service or airline.
 Showers and a designated rest zone are available.
 Location: Terminal A, Airside, Concourse 1, Gates 1 – 29, adjacent to XpresSpa.
-Lounge Access: Pay at the Door • Prepaid lounge passes • Lounge membership programs. [ more lounge info ]
+Lounge Access: Pay at the Door • Prepaid lounge pass • Lounge membership programs.

-Passes The Club at MCO (Terminal B) – This lounge is available to all travellers no matter what class of service or airline.
+- The Club at MCO (Terminal B) – This lounge is available to all travellers no matter what class of service or airline.
 Showers and a designated rest zone are available.
 Locations: Terminal B, Airside 4, near gate 91.
-Lounge Access: Pay at the Door • Prepaid lounge passes • Lounge membership programs. [ more lounge info ]
+Lounge Access: Pay at the Door • Lounge membership programs.

-Near Airport Ramada Suites Orlando Airport – (5 minutes from the airport) Free airport shuttle is available. » Check Rates
+- Ramada Suites Orlando Airport » Check Rates

-Near Airport Hampton Inn & Suites Orlando Airport at Gateway Village – (5 minutes from the airport) Free airport shuttle is available. » Check Rates
+- Hampton Inn & Suites Orlando Airport at Gateway Village » Check Rates

-Near Airport Homewood Suites by Hilton Orlando Airport – (5 minutes from the airport) Free 24-hour airport shuttle is available. » Check Rates
+- Homewood Suites by Hilton Orlando Airport » Check Rates

-To see more options there is a list of hotels near Orlando Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.
+For more options, visit Tripadvisor to see a list of hotels near Orlando Airport that can be sorted by price, distance, traveller rating and popularity.

 Free WiFi is available at Orlando Airport.
 Connect to the “MCO Internet” network.
 If you do not have a mobile device, Internet kiosks are available airside.
 They can found near the gates and there are a few landside on Level 3.